kbroman/steps2rr/pages/organize.md

 ---
 layout: page
 title: Organize your data and code
+description: Brief discussion of file/directory organization, perhaps
+             the most important step to take towards ease of reproducibility.
 ---

 Perhaps the most important step to take towards ease of